 - Bake the donuts for 9-11 minutes (10 minutes is perfect for me).
 To check if the donuts are done, touch the top of one carefully with your finger.
 If it bounces back, they're done.
 You could also take a toothpick to check the center.
 If it comes out clean, then they're done.
 Allow the donuts to cool in the pan for 5 minutes before carefully removing them and setting them on a wire rack to finish cooling.

 - Strain the berries over a small bowl so the juice is separated from the skins, using a spoon or silicone spatula to press the juices out.
 Whisk in the powdered sugar and vanilla extract until no more lumps remain.
-If the glaze is too thin, add an extra 1-2 tsp of powdered sugar.
+If the glaze is too thin, add an extra 1-2 teaspoon of powdered sugar.

 - Once the donuts have cooled, dip them into the glaze and place them back onto the wire rack (feel free to dip the donuts twice for extra glaze!).
 Once set, serve immediately and enjoy!